frontendpatterns/frontendpatterns.dev/src/content/patterns/dynamic-route.md

 Without this pattern, the premise that generating routes programmatically based on data or configuration falls apart, and small changes trigger cascading regressions.

-## Context

-Use it whenever you're working on routing and navigation concerns in a codebase that multiple engineers touch daily.

 ## Solution

 Apply the Dynamic Route pattern by generating routes programmatically based on data or configuration, and reinforce it with concise examples or tests.
 For example, map `/settings/profile` and `/settings/security` to nested layouts so URLs mirror what users see.